mfms-ncsu/galant-js/feature-requests.md

 * `JavaScript` is used directly as the language to implement algorithms; the Java version uses a macro preprocessor that translates a language resembling pseudocode to Java.
 Some sort of preprocessing would be useful, since Galant is intended for animators with limited programming skills. `JavaScript`, in particular, has syntactic and semantic quirks that present challenges for programmers familiar with traditional languages such as `Java`, `C`, and `Python`.

 * Ability to add or delete nodes/edges during algorithm execution.
-For most animations this is emulated by hinding and showing.
+For most animations this is emulated by hiding and showing.
 But addition and deletion along with node movement would allow animations of data structures such as search trees and heaps

 * The ability for an algorithm to direct an edge, whether or not the graph is currently directed.
 This would be useful in at least two settings:
 - vertex_cover: direct an edge toward a vertex that covers it